danyelfreir/VLN2-H42/RequirementAnalysis/Usability-Goals.md

 # USABILITY GOALS
+## Designed for busy people
+We understand that young parents and other busy people do not have the time to type on their phone all day or wait for people to reply.
+That's why our system automates the most tedious parts of online selling and lets the person confirm sales or purchases when they see fit.
 ## Buy and sell quickly and securely
 We want our users to sell or purchase used items with as few clicks as possible, while maintaining quality and secure transactions.
 ## Simple UI